grompe/BTWTweak/patcher/readme.txt

   arbitrary and awkward limitation.
 Placing a chest while sneaking allows to control which chest it combines with, or none at all.

-- Fixed chests and wall signs so they display cracks while being harvested.
+- Fixed chests, ender chests, wall signs, beds, beacons and cocoa beans so they display cracks while being harvested.

 - Fixed kiln so it is able to display multiple cracked blocks at once.